Noise-Resilient Quantum Metrology with Quantum Computing: Results

+The NV center system is a promising quantum sensor using the electron spin as the probe.
+However, it is challenging to produce entangled states and hence reach the quantum advantage at Heisenberg limit.
+Alternatively, superconducting circuits have shown great capabilities in generating multi-qubit entangled states and become a promising candidate for QM.
+Here we show the applicability of our method in dealing with noise-corrupted entangled states on the superconducting platform.

+We consider the distributed architecture of superconducting chips, so that one module can be employed as the sensor and the other as the quantum computer for optimization.
+All numerical simulations are based on the real setting of a recently reported distributed superconducting chips in Ref.~\cite{niu2023low}, where five four-qubit quantum modules were successfully interconnected using pure aluminum coaxial cables with high-fidelity of generating the GHZ entangled states.
+This architecture also enable the coherent transmission of GHZ states across modules, which is most suitable for implementing our QM+QC approach.

+We consider two interconnected modules, each consisting of four qubits (see Fig.~\ref{fig4}a).
+One module is used to prepare a four-qubit GHZ state that serves as the probe for magnetic field sensing, while the other functions as a quantum processor for optimization.
+The accumulated phase in a $n$-qubit GHZ probe is $\phi = n g_1 \Phi_{B_0} \tau$, where $\tau$ is the evolution time, $g_1$ denotes the linear response coefficient (first-order slope) and $\Phi_{B_0}$ represents the effective flux; see Methods.

+We set the target magnetic field to \(B_0 = 0.16\) Guass, and take \(g_1A_{eff} = 42\) GHz/T, where $A_{eff}$ is the effective mutual inductance and $\Phi_{B} = A_{eff}B$.
+After the probe completes the sensing stage, we do not perform readout; instead, we transmit the entangled quantum state through a coaxial cable to the second module that implements optimization.
+As this computing module does not directly interface with the external magnetic field, it can operate with a lower error rate.
+The QM+QC approach is realized via the PQC of 16 tunable parameters.
+The parameters are optimized over multiple iterations until the loss function converges.
+After each iteration, the learned parameters define a unitary multi-qubit operation; by applying the inverse of this operation on the input state, we can read out the phase and subsequently obtain the magnetic field for that iteration.
+As shown in Fig.~\ref{fig4}b, for \(n=2,3,4\), the fidelities to the ideal (noise-free) target state reach \(99.9\%\) after 9, 12, and 27 iterations, respectively.

+We next access accuracy using the example a four-qubit GHZ probe.
+With the sensing time fixed at \(\tau=100~\mathrm{ns}\), Fig.~\ref{fig4}c shows their APE as a function of noise strength for both approaches.
+For QM+QC approach, the APE remains below \(0.60\%\) and is typically around \(0.10\%\).
+By contrast, the traditional method deviates increasingly from the true value as the noise grows, with the APE reaching as high as \(7.92\%\).

-We also investigate the effect of the proposed scheme on the precision, which characterized by QFI.
-Specifically, we study the behavior of the QFI under different sensing durations and different Gaussian noise levels.
-The results for 3D and 2D are shown in Fig.~\ref{fig5}(a,b), respectively.
-As expected, the effect of noise on the QFI becomes more pronounced with increasing measurement time, an observation consistent with the known fragility of entangled states, whose coherence time is often significantly shortened under noisy conditions.
+For precision, we characterized it using QFI.
+Specifically, we study the behavior of the QFI under different sensing durations and Gaussian noise levels.
+The corresponding results are shown in Fig.~\ref{fig4}d.
+It can be seen that, at larger noise strengths, the QFI decays rapidly with increasing measurement time.
+In contrast, the QFI in our approach lies very close to the Heisenberg limit, which shows only a negligible dependence on the noise level.

-Fortunately, the degradation caused by this type of noise can be effectively mitigated.
-In the heatmap shown in Fig. \ref{fig5}(b), we display the QFI after applying the qPCA-based correction.
-It is evident that the corrected results approach the Heisenberg limit across a broad range of parameters.